LLNL/pLiner/README.md

  ## License

-pLiner is distributed under the terms of the Apache license.
-All new contributions must be made under the Apache license.
+pLiner is distributed under the terms of the Apache-2.0 with LLVM-exception license.
+All new contributions must be made under this license.

  See LICENSE and NOTICE for details.